 Any proposal for a new RI publication must be submitted to the Board through the general secretary.
-The general secretary shall be charged with the responsibility of developing publications that will meet a real need and be cost effective.
-The following information should be available for a new publication:
+The general secretary shall be charged with the responsibility of developing

 - 1. Purpose of publications (including the origin, such as Board decisions); - 2.
 The audience to be reached; - 3.
 The intended life-span of the publication; - 4.
 Anticipated demand; - 5.
 Consequences of not producing the publication; - 6.
 Practicality and appropriateness of format/medium as it relates to ease the production, revision, etc.; - 7.
 Coverage of other publications (redundancy); - 8.
 Impact on inventories at the international offices; - 9.
 Cost of the publication; - 10.
 Comprehensive budget to carry the cost of the publication, if approved; - 11.
 Feasibility of offering new publication by electronic methods.